-Home Hill, a rural town of 2900 people, is 75 km south-east of central Townsville and 11 km from Ayr.
+Home Hill, a rural town, is 75 km south-east of central Townsville and 11 km from Ayr.
 It is situated south of the Burdekin River on the Lower Burdekin delta.

 The area was part of the Inkerman pastoral estate (1862) which by the end of the century was held by the North Australian Pastoral Company.
 In 1906 a public meeting in Ayr petitioned the Government for repurchase of the estate and its subdivision for farming.
 Aware of the good supplies of bore water for irrigation the Government proceeded as the petitioners requested.
 Co-incidentally, the local sugar processing king, John Drysdale, set about building the Inkerman crushing mill, tapping the foreseeable cane supply from the Inkerman repurchase and protecting his other mills around Ayr from a Government central mill.
 The Inkerman farm lots sold quickly when offered in 1911.